finnito/Science/content/11sci/as90930/8-report-writing.md

 - Give a list of necessary equipment (be specific about beaker sizes etc.)
 - Use numbered, short, steps
 - Give directions as commands.
-	+ Measure 3g of calcium carbonate powder with a balance into a beaker."
+	+ "Measure 3g of calcium carbonate powder with a balance into a beaker."
 - Some steps may be repeated while the independent variable is changed.
 	+ "Repeat steps 3-7 three times for each of large chips, small chips and powder of calcium carbonate."
 - Indicate when something is to be recorded and how to calculate the relevant average.